adventuregamestudio/ags/PSP/readme.txt

 - Quest for Glory II Remake: Very close to the memory limit.
 You have to set "clear_cache_on_room_change=1" and "enable_extra_memory=1" in the configuration file.
 The game might still crash later on, this is not fully tested.
-- Fountain of Youth Demo: Unless midi music is disabled ("enable_midi=0"), the game runs with very low frame rate after the intro movie.
+- Fountain of Youth Demo: The save/load dialog has a very low framerate, but otherwise the game runs fine.

 Not playable on the PSP:
 - Eternally Us: Runs out of memory before displaying anything.